junxit/us-congress-bills-114/bill.md

   - **(1)** the number and types of claims completed and adjudicated at the events;
   - **(2)** the number and types of claims for which assistance was sought at the events that were not completed or adjudicated at the events and the reasons such claims were not completed or adjudicated; and
   - **(3)** an analysis of the customer satisfaction of veterans who have received assistance at an event based on the information collected under subsection (e).

+## § 3.
+Modification to limitation on awards and bonuses

+Section 705 of the Veterans Access, Choice, and Accountability Act of 2014 (Public Law 113–146; 38 U.S.C.
+703 note) is amended to read as follows:

+> ## § 705.
+Limitation on awards and bonuses paid to employees of Department of Veterans Affairs
+>
+> The Secretary of Veterans Affairs shall ensure that the aggregate amount of awards and bonuses paid by the Secretary in a fiscal year under chapter 45 or 53 of title 5, United States Code, or any other awards or bonuses authorized under such title or title 38, United States Code, does not exceed the following amounts:
+>
+> - **(1)** With respect to fiscal year 2017, $250,000,000.
+> - **(2)** With respect to each of fiscal years 2018 through 2024, $360,000,000.